ds-yoon/ds-project/C programing/goldbach/README.md

 Assignment given in the class CS450: Systems Programming for Fall 2016 at Emory University

-Instructor : Prof. K. Mandelberg
+Instructor : Prof. K. Mandelberg.
-Used OS: Unix
+Used OS: Unix.
-Language: C
+Language: C.
-Used file: goldbach.c
+Used file: goldbach.c.

 Instructions:
 To run program, make a.out file through terminal.
 Using the a.out created by the terminal,